carsonalexander15/improvedjango/README.md

 To start server:

--pip3 install -r requirements.txt
+- pip3 install -r requirements.txt

--python3 manage.py runserver
+- python3 manage.py runserver

 Django admin login:

--username: carson
+- username: carson

--pass: carson1
+- pass: carson1

 This was a pre-created project and i have improved it.